freeman-lab/gl-normal-material/README.md

 # gl-material-normal

-Normal material for 3d scenes.
+Normal material for 3d rendering.

 A `material` is a fragment shader and a set of styles with defaults, as defined in [`gl-material`](https://github.com/freeman-lab/gl-material).